-01.01 The licensee has an effective emergency response program which, as demonstrated by exercises/drills, is able to protect the health and safety of the public, plant workers, and environment.
+01.01 The licensee has an effective emergency response program which, as demonstrated by exercises/drills, is able to protect the health and safety of the public, plant workers, and the environment.

 01.02 The licensee has developed adequate exercise/drill scenarios which can suitably test the implementation of the emergency plan including procedures, equipment, coordination with offsite agencies, and training; and that those implementation measures are effective at responding to simulated and actual emergencies.

-01.03 The licensee’s conduct and control of the exercise/drills and the associated are adequate to ensure the expected/required emergency response and to identify issues and enter them into the corrective action program.
+01.03 The licensee’s conduct and control of the exercise/drills and the associated assessments are adequate to ensure the expected/required emergency response and to identify issues and enter them into the corrective action program.

 88051-02 INSPECTION REQUIREMENTS AND INSPECTION GUIDANCE

 This procedure is to be used to evaluate the licensee's biennial exercise.
 This procedure may also be used to observe periodic drills and/or limited scope exercises to evaluate the adequacy of corrective actions identified during a previous exercise or actual event.
 The specific requirements for each licensee are defined in the licensee’s emergency plan and associated procedures.
-Because this inspection procedure is to be used by U.S. Nuclear Regulatory Commission (NRC) inspectors at a variety of fuel cycle licensees, certain items listed below may not be applicable to a specific licensee.
+Because this inspection procedure (IP) is to be used by U.S. Nuclear Regulatory Commission (NRC) inspectors at a variety of fuel cycle licensees, certain items listed below may not be applicable to a specific licensee.

 02.01 Exercise Planning.